Dealing with sleep deprivation or just have bad sleeping habits?

 - Maintain this pose for as long as you feel comfortable.

-If the yoga poses weren’t enough to get you zzZzing, yoga nidra, our last resort, will definitely get the job done.
+If the yoga poses weren’t enough to get you zzZzing, Yoga nidra, our last resort, will definitely get the job done.

-Yoga Nidra is a powerful yogic tool for inducing sleep naturally, the mechanics of yoga nidra are quite similar to the body scan technique though yoga nidra is most often done through guided instructions and specifically for sleep induction.
+Yoga nidra is a powerful yogic tool for inducing sleep naturally, the mechanics of yoga nidra are quite similar to the body scan technique though yoga nidra is most often done through guided instructions and specifically for sleep induction.

-The essential idea of yoga nidra is to turn your minds eye towards the natural workings of your own body.
+The essential idea of yoga nidra is to turn your minds eye and attention towards the natural workings of your own body.
 To find tensions and tense knots in your body and with awareness relieve them.

-Some of the techniques involved in Yoga Nidra is scanning the body, being aware of the coming and goings of your breath, visualization techniques that aim to make you feel weightless and fully comfortable.
+Some of the techniques involved in yoga nidra is scanning the body, being aware of the coming and goings of your breath, visualization techniques that aim to make you feel weightless and fully comfortable.

 There is a variety of different videos and audios out there on the internet that focus on guided yoga nidra for better sleep, however this one below is one of our favorites: